TE logo

 • This section should explain the strengths and weaknesses of the paper.
 Length should be used as a criterion in the assessment.

 • The report should include a clear appraisal and an explicit recommendation.
 The bottom line recommendation may be in the report or in the cover letter.
-In the letter, one has more freedom to explain nuance.
+In the letter, one has more freedom to explain nuances.

 • If there is no way the author can satisfy your requirements, the paper should be rejected, no matter how much you like it.
 Giving a revise & resubmit is a means to an end, not a prize in itself.